The Inflation Reduction Act and the Green Deal Industrial Plan: Transatlantic cooperation on critical minerals

 In light of the IRA and the GDIP, the U.S. and EU have the opportunity to develop transatlantic engagement with third countries on critical minerals that can catalyze green, local value chains in partner countries, avoid extractivism and labor abuses, and enable those countries’ green transitions, all while pursuing diversified, strong, and secure critical mineral supply chains.

-This event, hosted as part of the Transatlantic Climate Bridge Conference 2023 will explore the opportunities provided by the IRA and the GDIP for transatlantic cooperation on critical minerals.
+This event, hosted as part of the Transatlantic Climate Bridge Conference 2023 explored the opportunities provided by the IRA and the GDIP for transatlantic cooperation on critical minerals.

 Benjamin Gedan, Director Latin America Program and Argentina Project, Wilson Center